BlastSlimey/XAMX/README.md

 # XAMX
-Pokémon X script disassembly and documentation
+Pokémon XY/ORAS script disassembly and documentation

-This is a tool for disassembling the AMX scripts in Pokémon X.
+This is a tool for disassembling the AMX scripts in Pokémon X, Y, Omega Ruby, and Alpha Saphire.
 <br>Documentation for how the scripts work (and other things) is found in (almost) all files, so please read them carefully.
-<br>Pokémon Y, Omega Ruby, and Alpha Saphire have not been tested (and the latter two will most likely not work yet).
 <br>Re-assembling scripts is not yet implemented but planned™.